Learn how to Use an Ear Thermometer. Mercury thermometers are the old, reliable standbys for determining whether you or your child has a fever.

 Step 8 – Know When to Consult a Doctor

-If your child is over 1 year old and seems to be playing and sleeping, as usual, this type of fever should be rechecked regularly but is no reason for alarm.
+If your child is over 1 year old and seems to be playing and sleeping, this type of fever should be rechecked regularly, but there is no reason for alarm.

-The need for medical intervention occurs when fevers reach 102 °F (38.9 °C) or higher and are accompanied by symptoms such as coughing, diarrhea, irritability, lethargy, and restless discomfort.
-It is only when a fever reaches 103 °F (39.4 °C) or higher than an emergency room visit is in order.
+Medical intervention is necessary when fevers reach 102°F (38.9 °C) or higher and are accompanied by symptoms such as coughing, diarrhea, irritability, lethargy, and restlessness.
+An emergency room visit is only necessary when a fever reaches 103°F (39.4 °C) or higher.

 At these temperatures, the patient may convulse or hallucinate and become severely irritated and confused.
 Acetaminophen (Tylenol) is the typical treatment for reducing fever.
 Ibuprofen cannot be given to children under 6 months for the same reason.